This fuss-free yet flavorsome Creamy Shrimp (or Prawn) Pasta dish is the perfect combination of juicy shrimp with garlic, chili, and butter.

-To turn this ultimate pasta dish into a feast, serve it with cheesy garlic bread and a nice bowl of salad.
+To turn this ultimate pasta dish into a feast, serve it with cheesy garlic bread and a nice bowl of Rocket Salad with Parmesan.

-- Prawns - Fresh raw tiger prawns are the best option, they're big and juicy and taste amazing.
-Buy fresh prawns with shells and heads, if you can.
+- Shrimp - Fresh raw tiger prawns are the best option, they're big and juicy and taste amazing.
+Buy fresh shrimp with shells and heads, if you can.
 However, peeled and deveined prawns make life easier so it's up to you what prawns to use.
 For a convenient alternative, use regular raw prawns, they're smaller but cheaper, and they still taste great.

 - Brandy or white wine - A good quality brandy goes well with meat or seafood dishes.
 Alternatively, a dry white would do the job too.
 You can substitute it with chicken or vegetable stock if you don't want to use alcohol.

-- Double cream - This recipe will work ok with any full fat cream, but the sauce thickens better with heavy or double cream.
+- Double cream - This recipe will work okay with any full-fat cream, but the sauce thickens better with heavy or double cream.
 If you use single or whipping cream, the sauce will be thinner.

 - Parmesan - Use freshly grated ones and stay away from grated parmesan as they won't melt smoothly.